EthanLowenthal/GDS-Lens/README.md

 absence of both breaks.
 That payload warns in the console when the document is not UTF-8. `esm` escapes its non-ASCII, so it does not care.

-### Compressed layouts
+#### Compressed layouts

 Gzip is handled for you: `<gds-lens src="chip.gds.gz">` works, and so does a plain `.gds` that is secretly gzipped, because the format is decided by magic number rather than by filename.
-Expansion happens in JavaScript rather than inside the WebAssembly heap, which is the one address space that can least afford a second copy of the file, and it is capped at 2 GB.
+Expansion happens in JavaScript rather than inside the WebAssembly heap, which is where a second copy of the file is most expensive, and it is capped at 2 GB.

 The same decoder is exported if you want it separately — to check a file before handing it over, say: